-c) Speed Humps, Raised Intersections, Speed Table, Raised Pedestrian Crosswalks, and Speed Cushions
+c) Speed Humps, Raised Intersections, Speed Table, Raised Pedestrian Crosswalks, and Speed Cushions with ramps on all approaches.
+Photo 23 - Raised intersection (88th Avenue)

 Speed humps are short, vertical humps installed in the roadway to reduce traffic speeds.
 MOA has a program in place where residents can petition to have speed humps installed in their neighborhoods.
 Speed humps are not recommended on primary emergency routes or where heavy truck traffic is present.